bbauska/ibm-intermediate-web-dev/README.md

 Let's discuss each of them in detail.
 Automated monitoring means monitoring the performance and availability of a web application by simulating real user interactions with it.
-A network of computers situated close to the site\'s end users is used for automated website monitoring.
+A network of computers situated close to the site&apos;s end users is used for automated website monitoring.
 This checkpoint network communicates with a website or service to confirm that it performs as intended.
 The checkpoint performs various steps to complete the process of web monitoring.